redpencilio/ember-plausible/README.md

 How it works
 ------------------------------------------------------------------------------
 `ember-plausible` provides a thin wrapper around the [plausible-tracker](https://github.com/plausible/plausible-tracker) npm package.
 It doesn't use the standalone Plausible script tag that is traditionally used when integrating Plausible.
 The tracker code will be part of the app bundle which has the benefit that ad-blockers can't block it.
-The package itself is lazy-loaded so it will only be downloaded by the browser if Plausible is actually enabled.

 Configuration
 ------------------------------------------------------------------------------